 The pipe equivalent length can be estimated in this shortcut method by Le = Lh+2*Lv+5*NB

 With :- Le = equivalent length of the pipe (m)

 Do not use this method for detail design.
 But it can be useful for a pre-project or quite troubleshooting on a production line.

 degrees bends to a pipe length of 5 m.
-Note that
+Note that Rhodes in

 To get more precision, it is required to consider pipe singularities according to their type.
 Some recommendations are given by Agarwal in an article published in 2005.

 |Long radius 90 °bends||6 m|

 |Diverter valve 30 °||3 m|

 |Bends less than 90 °||12*degree of bends / 90|